 Survival Manual is a participative platform designed for people with diverse experiences but a shared interest: to be able to find support in difficult life situations and to collectively build autonomous support networks for their communities.

-It is a space of encounters between survivors of sexual violence, psychiatric survivors, Roma women, people with an addiction experience as well as LGBTQ+ activists and other activists, dealing with various forms of oppression.
+It is a space of encounters between survivors of sexualized violence, psychiatric survivors, Roma women, people with an addiction experience as well as LGBTQ+ activists and other activists, dealing with various forms of oppression.
 Through the exchange of methods, needs and frustrations, this polyphony of voices offers a critique of the institutional care system and aims to develop alternatives.

 The project took place in Ostrava.
 It was divided to chapters, including public and private events and an exhibition in gallery Plato Ostrava.
 Being a processual project, it was deeply affected by the COVID-19 outbreak.
 As a result, the platform shifted into an intimate virtual space.

 Collaborators: Jakub Černý, Ladislav Fabian, Zuzana Fialová, Elena Gorolová, Anastázie Klemensová, Martin Novák, Alex Sihelská, Mirka Slívová, Radek Šabacký, Magdalena Šipka, Robin Štoček, Tess, Andrea Tobolová, Alex Vonsík and others.